gatsby-inc/gatsby-starter-newsletter/README.md

 Some of the countries will also require an additional Region field:

-- If the country is United States, the Region should be validated against the list the U.S. states.
+- If the country is the United States, the Region should be validated against the list of U.S. states.
-- If the country is Canada, the Region should be validated against list the Canadian provinces.
+- If the country is Canada, the Region should be validated against the list of Canadian provinces.
 - If the country is something else, the Region should not be validated.

 The available states and provinces can also be found in the **src/data/countryRegionSelect.json** file.